desertwitch/zipfuse/README.md

 ## ZipFUSE Filesystem

-`zipfuse` is a read-only FUSE filesystem that mirrors another filesystem, but exposing only its contained `.zip` archives as files and folders.
+`zipfuse` is a read-only FUSE filesystem that mirrors another filesystem, but exposing only its contained ZIP archives as files and folders.
 It handles in-memory enumeration, chunked streaming and on-the-fly extraction - so that consumers remain entirely unaware of an archive being involved.
 It includes a HTTP webserver for a responsive diagnostics dashboard and runtime configurables.

 The filesystem strives to remain simple and purpose-driven, while also utilizing caching both in userspace and on the kernel side for improved performance.
-In contrast to similar filesystems, it does not mount single `.zip` archives, but handles any `.zip` archives contained within a filesystem without re-mounting.
+In contrast to similar filesystems, it does not mount single ZIP archives, but handles any ZIP archives contained within a filesystem without re-mounting.

 While initially developed entirely for a personal need and being [used with photo albums](./examples/zipgallery), it is organically growing into a far more